Static properties of two linearly coupled discrete circuits: Non-interacting limit

-where $\Ket{\ring_{\uparrow}}=(1,0)^{\rm T}$ and $\Ket{\ring_{\downarrow}}=(0,1)^{\rm T}$ project the wave function into the top and bottom ring subspace, respectively.
-This solution was also found in Ref.~\cite{cosafalsa} but in the continuous limit for an infinite number of sites by using a Bogoliubov procedure.
+This solution was also found in Ref.~\cite{cosafalsa} but in the continuous limit for an infinite number of sites by diagonalizing the Hamiltonian in momentum space by means of a Bogoliubov transformation.
 It is interesting to note that for the single-particle case, the eigenstates of two-coupled rings are independent of the tunneling parameters $J$ and $J_\perp$, and they involve only the same kind of flux state in both rings simultaneously.
 This combination can be either symmetric or antisymmetric.
 This means that a state formed by a combination of a vortex in the top ring and an antivortex in the bottom ring is not an eigenstate of the non-interacting two-coupled ring system.

+In Ref.~\cite{albert_dynamic} we have studied linear combinations of non-interacting degenerate states, when $J_\perp=0$, that lead to single-particle vortices and fractional vortices.
+These states correspond to population-imbalanced vortices with current localized in one ring, and to population-balanced fractional vortices, respectively.
+They are stationary in the noninteracting limit of decoupled rings.

 In Fig.~\ref{eigenvalues} we show the single-particle energy spectrum for two stacked trimers as a function of the ratio between the inter-ring and intra-ring couplings $J_\perp/J$.
 The ground state is non degenerate for all values of the tunneling except for $J_\perp=0$, when there is no coupling between the two rings.
 In this case the two rings are independent and therefore the symmetric and antisymmetric combinations have the same energy.
 When $J_{\perp}/J>0$ ($J_{\perp}/J<0$) the ground state is the symmetric (antisymmetric) combination of the single ring ground state solutions with energies $\varepsilon_{0}^+= -J(J_{\perp}/J+2)$ and $\varepsilon_{0}^-= J(J_{\perp}/J-2)$, respectively.
-The symmetric and antisymmetric excited states present a double degeneracy corresponding to vortex-vortex and antivortex-antivortex combinations: $\varepsilon_{\rm v}^+ =\varepsilon_{\rm av}^+=J(1-J_{\perp}/J)$ and $\varepsilon_{\rm v}^-=\varepsilon_{\rm av}^-=J(1+J_{\perp}/J)$, where we have used the notation $q=0 \,({\rm gs}),1 \,({\rm v}),2 \,({\rm av})$.
+The symmetric and antisymmetric excited states present a double degeneracy corresponding to vortex-vortex and antivortex-antivortex combinations: $\varepsilon_{\rm v}^+ =\varepsilon_{\rm av}^+=J(1-J_{\perp}/J)$ and $\varepsilon_{\rm v}^-=\varepsilon_{\rm av}^-=J(1+J_{\perp}/J)$, where we have used the notation $q=0 \,({\rm gs}),1 \,({\rm v}),-1 \,({\rm av})$.
 The energy spectrum is symmetric with respect to the change of sign of $J_{\perp}/J$.